jdx/mise/docs/cli/use.md

 **Aliases**: u

-Install tool version and add it to config
+Installs a tool and adds the version it to mise.toml.

-This will install the tool if it is not already installed.
+This will install the tool version if it is not already installed.
-By default, this will use an `.mise.toml` file in the current directory.
+By default, this will use a `mise.toml` file in the current directory.

-Use the --global flag to use the global config file instead.
+Use the `--global` flag to use the global config file instead.
-This replaces asdf's `local` and `global` commands, however those are still available in mise.

 ## Arguments